iChoake/generative-nfts/README.md

 </p>

 Some traits are rarer than others.
 For exemple roaring has only a 7.5% of occuring while a running character has 50%...
+Some traits have a greater impact on rarity than others too.
+For exemple, the pattern of the character has 4 times greater impact than the expression of the character.
+To simplify things, traits are categorized as either *weak*, *moderate*, or *strong*.
-The probabilities can be altered in `params.js`.
+The probabilities and impact factors can be altered in `params.js`.

 ## Base color and shading